 Senior executives participate in an annual performance review process, which involves the establishment of predetermined key performance indicators and relevant measures.
 A progress assessment is undertaken six months into the performance period.
 Senior management may be awarded with a short-term incentive payment (in cash) for superior performance.
 For a full overview of the performance evaluation process for senior management, refer to the Remuneration Report, which is contained within the Annual Report.
-A review of executive performance was undertaken during the year both by the CEO and the Remuneration and Nominations Committee and with respect to the CEO, by the Board.
+A review of executive performance was undertaken during the year both by the CEO and the Remuneration and Nomination Committee and with respect to the CEO, by the Board.

-The Company has a written agreement with each of the directors and also members of the Senior Executive team, which sets out the terms and conditions of their appointment.
+The Company has a written agreement with each of the directors and members of the Senior Executive team, which sets out the terms and conditions of their appointment.

-The Board has undertaken an evaluation of the performance of the Chief Executive Officer during the year and a 360-feedback assessment was last facilitated by an independent third party during the 2020 Financial Year.
+The Board has undertaken an evaluation and provided feedback on the performance of the Chief Executive Officer during the year.
+Formal evaluation and feedback is completed mid-year and full year.